 9 tips for picking the best mattress

 - Cutting corners will cost you: During my first mattress shopping experience eight years ago at Ikea, I only spent $100.
 I was on a college student budget, so I went with the cheapest option.
-Today, I think it would be comparable to this model.
 I still shudder when I think about the nights I spent tossing and turning on something that felt about as comfortable as the bunk beds in my parents’ RV.
 I blame this mattress, which I slept on for about a year, for ruining my relationship with Ikea.

 - Take your sweet time: One-third of your life will be spent sleeping.
 Keep that statistic top of mind when you're mattress shopping for your specific needs.
 With so many models to test, it can be time-consuming.
-But, when you consider how much time you will spend on it, you won’t feel so bad for spending three consecutive weekends on the hunt.
+But, when you consider how much time you will spend on it, you won’t feel so bad for dedicating three consecutive weekends to the hunt.

 - Cooling gel is worth the hype: When my boyfriend first bragged about his new cooling gel mattress, I laughed and rolled my eyes.
 I was convinced it was just a gimmick and that, if he really wanted to avoid waking up in a sweat, he should ditch his Eddie Bauer duvet.
 But, after sleeping on it, I agree that it's great.
 The cooling gel isn’t cold to the touch like I initially thought.
 It’s more breathable than traditional memory foam, so body heat doesn't get trapped and make it too warm for comfort.

 - $200 can be all it takes: After experiencing that $100 Ikea nightmare, I made sure the next mattress I bought was at least $600 — as if price was the best reflection of quality.
 Almost a decade later, mattress technology is better than ever, and thanks to online shopping, pricing is more competitive.
 The idea of getting a comfortable mattress without dipping too deeply into your savings isn’t unheard of.
-In fact, 6 of Amazon’s top 10 best-selling mattresses have price tags under $200.
 Sure, you may not get to test the Zinus Memory Foam Green Tea Mattress before getting out your credit card.
 But that’s where more than 25,000 online reviews come in handy.
 Plus, one TODAY staffer slept on the best-selling Zinus for six months and said it's the best mattress she's ever owned.

 The best mattresses to buy now

-"If you have back issues or if you're just achy, I do like the Temperpedic because they mold to your body," Takhtehchian told TODAY.
+"If you have back issues or if you're just achy, I do like the Tempur-Pedic because they mold to your body," Takhtehchian told TODAY.

 These affordable mattresses are great for people who want the ease of shopping online.
 Not only are they made with three foam layers that sleeps cool, they come with a risk-free 100 night trial.

 Takhtehchian particularly liked these mattresses because they're easily customizable.
-Does your partner like a firm mattress but you're squarely on team soft mattress?
-Don't worry!
-You can each get what you want thanks to the smartphone app that can change the feel of the mattress at home.
+Does your partner like a firm mattress, but you're squarely on Team Soft Mattress?
+You can each get what you want, thanks to the smartphone app that can change the feel of the mattress at home.

 We added this mattress to the list after colleagues raved about it.
-One TODAY editor bought this model in a pinch when she moved to New York City and says it's the best mattress she's ever owned (including a $2,000 pillow-top mattress).
+One TODAY editor bought this model in a pinch when she moved to New York City and says it's the best mattress she's ever owned.
 It's a somewhat firm, supportive mattress that also sinks just a bit when you lay in it.